 While the methods are different, pilates and yoga both develop strength, balance, flexibility, posture and good breathing technique.

 Both systems emphasise the connection between physical and mental health, although yoga places more emphasis on relaxation and uses meditation.
 Pilates is performed both on apparatus and mats, whereas classic yoga does not require any equipment.

 Pilates exercises are performed in a flow of movement without the static poses associated with yoga.

-To book an appointment please call the clinic or use the Online Booking facility on the home page.
+To book an appointment please call the clinic or Book Online.

 Yoga classes from our in-house studio at Hale House will be able to go ahead from May 17th 2021.
 Here are the classes that were taking place before the COVID restrictions came into place:

 Kundalini Yoga Thursdays 6:15 - 7:30pm (Nicole Jackson)

 Yin Yoga Thursdays 7:45 - 8:45pm (Nicole Jackson)

 Yoga is an old discipline from India.
 It is both spritual and physical.
 Yoga uses breathing techniques, exercise and meditation.
 It aims to improve physical and mental health.

 A person doing yoga will move from one posture (called asana) to another.
 For example, the “sun-salutation” contains 12 poses of asanas, one after the other, and is said to help balance body and soul.